Tiger Suit: Chart performance

-A week after the album's release, on 9 October 2010, the album peaked in the UK album chart at number 5, which is the third of Tunstall's albums to reach the top 5 (two of her previous albums peaked at 3).
-However, contrary to the two previous album, Tiger Suit stayed in the top 100 for four weeks (whereas Eye to the Telescope stayed for 94 weeks and Drastic Fantastic for 20 weeks).
+In her native Scotland, Tiger Suit debuted at number two on the Scottish Albums Chart, remaining in the Scottish Top 100 Albums Charts for a combined total of nineteen weeks.
+In the United Kingdom, the album peaked on the UK Albums Chart at number 5, which is the third of Tunstall's albums to reach the top 5 (two of her previous albums peaked at 3).
+However, contrary to the two previous album, Tiger Suit stayed in the top 100 for four weeks (whereas Eye to the Telescope stayed for 94 weeks and Drastic Fantastic for 28 weeks).
 On its second week of release, the album fell down to 16th position, 33rd on its third week, and then disappeared from the top 40.
 In Ireland, the album peaked at 33, staying one week in the top 40.

-In the U.S, Tiger Suit peaked at the number of 43 on the US Billboard 200 Albums, and also peaked at 13 in the US Top Rock Albums, 18 in the US Top Digital Albums, and 25 in the Top 100 European Albums.
+In the United States, Tiger Suit peaked at the number of forty-three on the US Billboard 200 Albums, and also peaked at thirteen on the US Billboard Top Rock Albums, eighteen on the US Billboard Top Digital Albums, and twenty-five on the Top 100 European Albums Chart.

-In the other countries of Europe, the album failed at the French top 100, where she was certified gold for Eye to the Telescope, peaking at 118 and staying in the top 200 for two weeks.
-In Belgium, Netherlands, and Germany, the album entered the top 100.
+In the other countries of Europe, the album failed to reach the Top 100 of the French Albums Charts, peaking at 118 and staying in the Top 200 of the French Albums Charts for two weeks.
+In Belgium, the Netherlands, and Germany, the album reached the Top 100 of their respective albums charts, reaching number ninety, sixty one and eighty-nine respectively.
 In Switzerland, the album peaked at 34 in its first week of release.